 - Position yourself: Maintain a comfortable working distance from your device by using the zoom feature to see small print and details, rather than bringing the device closer to your eyes.

-- Beat the glare: The AOA recommends reducing the glare by adjusting device settings or using a glare filter to decrease the amount of blue light reflected from the screen
+- Beat the glare: The AOA recommends reducing the glare by adjusting device settings or using a glare filter to decrease the amount of light reflected from the screen

 - Power down before you turn in: Turn your digital devices off at least one hour before bed.